by Jim Forest

 T33 – nonviolent protest – flowers in gun barrel

-Or a symbolic gesture of a kid putting a flower in a soldier’s rifle barrel.
+Or a symbolic gesture, like this university student putting a flower in a soldier’s rifle barrel.

 T34 – Standing Rock